esl/MongooseIM/doc/graphql-api/Admin-GraphQL.md

 ## Example query

-List host types configured on the server, with loaded modules and their configured/runtime backend names (when available):
+List host types configured on the server, with auth methods, loaded modules and their configured/runtime backend names (when available), plus global services and internal databases:

 ```graphql
 query {